Cilantro, that tasty green herb, is actually two popular seasonings in one: the leaves are called cilantro and the seeds are coriander.

 Can you grow cilantro hydroponically?
 Hydroponic cilantro (coriander) is an easy-to-grow plant compared to other popular hydroponic crops like peppers and tomatoes.
 Like lettuce, cilantro doesn’t take up as much room, uptake as much food, or require as much space as other common hydroponic plants.

-Read on below and learn all that you need to know about growing cilantro hydroponically.
+Read on below to learn all that you need to know about growing cilantro hydroponically.

 Growing Cilantro Hydroponically: What You Need To Know